 In chronic glomerulonephritis, the following course options are possible:

-• Nephrotic...
+• Nephrotic.
 Urinary symptoms predominate.

-• Mixed...
+• Mixed.
 It is a combination of hypertensive and nephrotic syndromes.

-• Latent...
+• Latent.
 A fairly common form, characterized by the absence of edema and arterial hypertension with mild nephrotic syndrome.

 Symptoms of an acute diffuse process appear one to three weeks after an infectious disease, usually caused by streptococci (tonsillitis, pyoderma, tonsillitis).
 Acute glomerulonephritis is characterized by three main groups of symptoms: urinary (oliguria, micro- or macrohematuria), edematous, hypertensive.
 Acute glomerulonephritis in children, as a rule, develops rapidly, flows cyclically and usually ends with recovery.
 When acute glomerulonephritis occurs in adults, an erased form is more often observed, which is characterized by changes in urine, the absence of general symptoms and a tendency to become chronic.

-All forms of chronic glomerulonephritis are characterized by a recurrent course.
+All forms of chronic glomerulonephritis are characterized by a relapsing course.
 Clinical symptoms of exacerbation resemble or completely repeat the first episode of the acute process.
 The likelihood of relapse increases in the spring-autumn period and occurs 1-2 days after exposure to an irritant, which is usually a streptococcal infection.

 Complications